mathetos/helpscout-shortcodes-widgets/README.md

-# helpscout-shortcodes-widgets
+# helpscout-shortcodes
-Display Helpscout report data on your WordPress site with easy shortcodes and/or widgets.
+Shortcodes to output data from your HelpScout account in WordPress